hesthub/iac/osx/blog-part2.md

 We won't be digging to far into custom development for Ansible, but more information can be found in the official documentation:

 modules https://docs.ansible.com/ansible/latest/dev_guide/developing_modules_general.html#creating-a-module

 With modules we can write small script that Ansible can interact with through its API.

-An example would be to create a new Ansible module to interact with the dotfile manager chezmoi https://www.chezmoi.io/ we use to download and apply dotfiles to our system, so instead of executing a hardcoded command, we could have a more flexible and direct approach if we develop an interface between Ansible and chezmoi.
+An example would be to create a new Ansible module to interact with the dotfile manager chezmoi https://www.chezmoi.io/.
+Chezmoi is used to download and apply dotfiles to our system, so instead of executing a hardcoded command via the shell or command modules, we could have a more flexible and direct approach if we develop an interface between Ansible and chezmoi.

 Plugins https://docs.ansible.com/ansible/latest/dev_guide/developing_plugins.html#developing-particular-plugin-types